SleuthKitLabs/memprocfs_packager/README.md

     MEMPROCFS_HOME = Path to memprocfs.
 This is copied to the target directory as part of the build process.

-    LAUNCH4J_JRE_PATH = Relative path to the JRE that will be bundled with the executable.
-If left blank then Launch4J will search for an installed JRE on the user's system at runtime.

 ## To build

 ```